top of page

 Watch the Weekly Theatre News Round-Up Video

-Good news for anyone who has ever loved Harry Potter and the Cursed Child but quietly questioned their stamina.
+Good news for anyone who thought Harry Potter and the Cursed Child was a bit long.
 From 6 October 2026, the West End production at the Palace Theatre will officially become a single, condensed 175-minute performance, replacing the current two-part format.
 This streamlined version has already proven successful in the US, Germany, and Japan, and promises to deliver the full story without requiring audiences to sacrifice an entire day.
-Same magic, significantly less back pain.
+Same magic, significantly less time.

 Inspector Morse: House of Ghosts has premiered this week in Oxford, adding another chapter to Britain’s enduring love affair with cosy murder.
-While the jury is very much still out critically, its arrival alone feels like a cultural inevitability.
 If atmospheric crime drama with familiar IP is your thing, this one is firmly on the radar.

 The hit Broadway musical The Outsiders has officially been confirmed for a West End transfer.
 While dates and a venue are still to be announced, the move feels inevitable given its success in New York.
 Expect emotional storytelling, soaring harmonies, and a fanbase already preparing to descend on London in force once tickets are released.